TheOdinProject/curriculum/foundations/javascript_basics/arrays_and_loops.md

 In the above code, there are 3 important snippets to consider:

 - `if (array[i] % 2 === 0)`: checks if a given number is even.
-- `array[i] * 3;`: multiply this number by three.
+- `const tripleEvenNumber = array[i] * 3`: gets triple that number.
-- `sum += tripleEvenNumber`: add that number to the total.
+- `sum += tripleEvenNumber`: increments the sum by that number.

 Every single piece solves a crucial problem with our code.
-But it is possible to make the function more concise and readable by using some built-in array methods.
-These methods are slightly more complicated than you've been used to, so let's take a moment to understand how to use them.
+However, we can do the same thing with some array methods and sometimes, the result is a little easier to read and understand.
+Let's take a moment to see how we might be able to use some.

 #### The map method

 `map` is one such function.
 It expects a `callback` as an argument, which is a fancy way to say "I want you to pass another function as an argument to my function".

-Let's say we had a function `addOne`, which takes in `num` as an argument and outputs that `num` increased by 1.
-And let's say we had an array of numbers, `[1, 2, 3, 4, 5]` and we'd like to increment all of these numbers by 1 using our `addOne` function.
+Let's say we had a function `addOne`, which takes in `num` as an argument and outputs that `num` increased by 1, and an array of numbers, `[1, 2, 3, 4, 5]`.
+Let's say we'd like to increment all of these numbers by 1 using our `addOne` function.

 Instead of making a `for` loop and iterating over the above array, we could use our `map` array method instead, which **automatically** iterates over an array for us.
 We don't need to do any extra work aside from simply passing the function we want to use in:

 ```javascript
 function addOne(num) {